agarwalvipin/open_cfa/docs/LOS/Economics/Reading 18.md

       * **Formal Dollarization:** A country gives up its currency and adopts the currency of another country (e.g., Ecuador uses the US dollar).
 It completely gives up monetary policy independence.
       * **Monetary Union:** Several countries share a common currency and a single central bank (e.g., the Eurozone).

-2.  **Countries With Their Own Currency (Fixed & Floating):**
+2.  **Countries With Their Own Currency:**

+      *   **Fixed Regimes:**
           *   **Currency Board:** A very rigid peg where the domestic currency is fully backed by a foreign currency at a fixed rate (e.g., Hong Kong's link to the USD).
           *   **Conventional Fixed Peg:** The country pegs its currency to another currency or a basket of currencies within a narrow band of ±1%.
+          *   **Target Zone:** A fixed peg with a wider band (e.g., ±2%).
           *   **Crawling Peg:** The peg is adjusted periodically, usually to account for inflation differences.

+      *   **Floating Regimes:**
           *   **Managed Float:** The central bank actively intervenes to influence the exchange rate without a specific target.
 This is what countries like India and China practice.
           *   **Independently Floating:** The exchange rate is determined purely by market forces of supply and demand.
-The central bank rarely intervenes. (e.g., USD, JPY).
+The central bank rarely intervenes (e.g., USD, JPY).

 -----